 Students will be required to complete twenty-seven (27) credits during the first two years of the study program.
-During the two years of course-work candidates will complete nine (9) modules (6 core competency courses and 3 research concentration courses), along with writing of comprehensive exam, presentation of Supervised Practicum Project, and defence of thesis proposal.
-Candidates are required to attend four (4) two-weeks long mandatory residential modules (two modules during the first year and another two modules in the second year).
-Each module carries three credit units.
-The duration of a residential module is for 6 months.
-Students are required to complete 170 credit unit of hours for each course: 60 hours of pre-course assignments, 70 hours of residential module, 40 hours of post-course requirements.
+During the two years of course-work candidates will complete nine (9) modules (five core competency courses, three research competency courses, one course on research methods in Christian ministry), along with writing of comprehensive exam, presentation of Supervised Practicum Project, and defense of thesis proposal.

+Candidates are required to attend four two-weeks long mandatory residential modules (two modules during the first year and another two modules in the second year).
+Each module carries three to six credit units.
+The duration of a module is 4 - 6 months.
+Students are required to complete 170 hours for each credit unit of course: 60 hours of pre-course assignments, 70 hours of cohort residential module, 40 hours of post-course requirements.
 The course work is fulfilled through a triangular teaching-learning method:

-- Pre-course assignments: Taking part in supervised reading/reflection and submission of assignments prior to attending the two-weeks residential module - Course work during two-weeks residential module: Participation in the two-weeks residential module - Post-course assignments: Completion of final integrative readings/assignments following the residential module
+- Pre-course assignments: Taking part in supervised reading/reflection and submission of assignments prior to attending the two-weeks CRM - Course work during two-weeks residential module: Participation in the two-weeks CRM - Post-course assignments: Completion of final integrative readings/assignments